babylonlabs-io/babylon/x/btcstaking/README.md

   remainder of their operations (voting, submitting public randomness), finality providers interact with the [`x/finality`](../x/finality) module.
-- **Covenant emulators** who serve as [covenants](https://covenants.info) to enforce spending conditions on bitcoins staked on Babylon.
+- **Covenant emulators** who serve as [covenants](https://covenants.info) to enforce spending conditions on bitcoin staked on Babylon.
   [Covenant emulators](https://github.com/babylonlabs-io/covenant-emulator)
   interact with the `x/btcstaking` module to submit covenant signatures for the